yozhgoor/cargo-temp/README.md

 ### Repositories

-You can add repositories to you Cargo.toml.
+You can add repositories to your `Cargo.toml`.

 Examples: